 I can't write about music anymore.
 It has something to do with my inability to focus on the nuances, subtleties, and intricacies... whatever.
 For a long time, I couldn't listen to it.
 Then, I couldn't get enough of it—I was downloading obscure stuff from 30 years back.
-But I had nothing to say, nothing to write, nothing from which to be inspired or motivated, beyond the fact that some of those downloads gave a clarity to my dreams at night I didn't care for.
+But I had nothing to say, nothing to write, nothing from which to be inspired or motivated, beyond the fact some of those downloads gave a clarity to my dreams at night I didn't care for.
 So there you have it.

 Thirty-five minutes ago I started a different letter to you.
 It was about The Dentist, like this one.
 But it was different.
 Oh, it was good, alright—damn good—but it wasn't right, of course.
-The fact that I can't remember how or if I loved you doesn't give me the right to be clever in my writing to you.
+The fact I can't remember how or if I loved you doesn't give me the right to be clever in my writing to you.
 And that's what that first attempt was.
 I won't go back and open up the file again, but it started off cryptically (vague for literary purposes) and was headed in a familiar direction.
 I suppose I was going to attempt to tie together the odd, medicinal memories of my time with The Dentist with the degrees to which you and I separated over time.
 It would have been good, Caroline, and there's a chance a part of you might have missed something about me after reading it (maybe a piece of my voice, how good of a driver I was, my Royall Lyme cologne, my knowledge of the microdot doses and how they bubble behind the eye before settling in the frontal lobe... see, here I go, familiar territory).

 But whatever that chance might have been after reading the aborted letter, it would have been silly.
 Twenty-three years has been aborted, too.
 So, let's pay attention to this one.
 I'm going to write it twice, once now, once at the end: I envied him because he owed absolutely no one an apology.

 I was introduced to a 5'5" truck of a corpsman many years ago, long before you knew me.
-He'd been dishonorably discharged for reasons of depravity and instability so pungently perverse that he was all too happy to share them with guests given the moment was right—if the fix was properly aligned with the saturnine static in the sky, if matters of Pride were on the table about an hour and a half before dawn.
+He'd been dishonorably discharged for reasons of depravity and instability so pungently perverse, he was all too happy to share them with guests given the moment was right—if the fix was properly aligned with the saturnine static in the sky, if matters of Pride were on the table about an hour and a half before dawn.
 The Dentist held court out on Axehead Road, across from the boarded-up, Baptist College in Palominas.
 A desert spread.
 There were skinny kids of indeterminate ages lounging in tree branches next to origami lanterns, ghost-bone women whispering in the corners, and extended relatives gnawing on their finger scabs beneath the mesquite bordering the property.
 All humans aside, he owned closets full of the best medicine this side of the San Pedro line.

 For a variety of reasons, he didn't like me.

 I was welcome only grudgingly so.
 All conversations were of dire nature to The Dentist, and he loved to talk music.
 I could do that back then.
 And as long as I agreed to keep his skeleton-like sister-in-law "company" when I visited, the mood was relatively calm.
 In regards to music, he was particular.
-He and his wife (whom I never heard speak) had this synergism that played out over the course of the evening and early morning hours.
+He and his wife (whom I never heard speak) had this synergism playing out over the course of the evening and early morning hours.
 Whatever came floating out those dark windows—attended by the wife, vinyl crackling—was a soundtrack to the diatribes.
 Rather than ever having to adjust his voice, his wife (as some sort of snaggle-toothed, unseen DJ master) would listen carefully, adjust the equipment, alter the impetus accordingly, anticipate the next strand.

 In particular, he enjoyed Steely Dan.